CharlesHahn/Courses-Notes/Molecular Simulations.md

 #### Linux system

 /
-    - bin
+    - bin : Important Linux commands available to the average user.
-    - dev
+    - boot : the files necessary for the system to boot.
+Not all linux distribution use this one.
+Fedora does
+    - dev : all device drivers.
+Device drivers are the files that system uses to talk for hardware.
-    - etc
+    - etc : system configuration files.
-    - home
+    - home : every user except root gets its own folder in here.
         - larry
         - neo
-    - lib
+    - lib : system libraries.
+Libraries are lust bunches of programming code that the programs on this system use to get things done.
     - proc
+    - mnt : Mount point.
+    - root : the root user's home directory.
+    - sbin : essential commands that are only for the system administrator.
-    - tmp
+    - tmp : temporary files and storage space.
-    - usr
-    - var
+    - usr : programs and data that can be shared across many system and don't need to be changed.
+    - var : data that changes constantly ( log files that contain information about system and something)

 #### Linux Command